serrodcal-quarkus/quarkus-performance/quarkus-application/README.md

 ## Creating a native executable

-You can create a native executable using: `./mvnw package -Pnative`.
+You can create a native executable using: `./mvnw clean package -Pnative`.

 Or, if you don't have GraalVM installed, you can run the native executable build in a container using: `./mvnw package -Pnative -Dquarkus.native.container-build=true`.

 You can then execute your native executable with: `./target/quarkus-app-1.0.0-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image.

+## Testing

+Send requests with: `curl -w "\n" http://localhost:8080/greeting/Sergio`

+Load testing using WRK with: `wrk -t10 -c10000 -d60s http://localhost:8080/greeting/Sergio`